ekino/v6y/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Vitality v6y
-title: ''
+title: "[FEATURE]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+### ✨ Description
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature or enhancement you are proposing.

-**Describe alternatives you've considered**
+### 🚀 Motivation
+Explain why this feature would be useful and how it would benefit users.

+### 📝 Proposed Solution
+Describe the solution you would like to see.
+Include any relevant details, mockups, or diagrams.

+### 🔄 Alternatives
-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative solutions or features you have considered.

-**Additional context**
+### 📸 Screenshots
+If applicable, add screenshots to help explain your proposal.

+### 💻 Environment
+- OS: [e.g., Windows, macOS, Linux]
+- Browser: [e.g., Chrome, Safari]
+- Version: [e.g., 22]
+- Vitality v6y Version: [e.g., 1.0.0]

+### 📝 Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context or information about the suggestion here.

+### 🔗 Relevant Links (if any)
+Add links to any relevant issues, discussions, or tickets.